 There is no better place to conclude evenings in Shiraz than the lovely Nasir al-Molk Mosque.
-Famously known as the Pink Mosque, the interiors of this seemingly sedate house of worship are simply bewitching.
-Deep rose coloured exquisite Persian tiles cover its every inch and honeycombed doorways create beautiful little rainbow webs.
-Built during the Qajar era in 1876 by Mirza Hasan Ali Nasir al Molk, it is designed by Mohammad Hasan e Memaar.
+Famously known as the Pink Mosque, the interiors of this house of worship are simply bewitching.
+Deep rose coloured exquisite Persian tiles cover every inch and honeycombed doorways create beautiful little rainbow webs.
+Built during the Qajar era in 1876 by Mirza Hasan Ali Nasir al Molk, this mosque was designed by the very talented Mohammad Hasan e Memaar.
 It is believed that the mosque took 12 years to complete and the end result is simply jaw-dropping.
 The highlight of this mosque is its stunning stained glass windows, an uncommon feature in mosque architecture.
 The windows were built to capture the morning light and throw it on the tightly woven Persian carpet, like a million butterflies and the whole effect is nothing short of heavenly.
 Although I have never managed to be there in the mornings, I found the interiors to be very captivating in the fading afternoon light too.

 Table of Contents